tendermint/tendermint/test/net_ansible/README_Ansible.md

 After that run the following command:
 `ansible-playbook ansible_tendermint_init.yml`

+## Using Terraform-Ansible inventory file integration ##
+We are using [terraform-inventory|https://github.com/adammck/terraform-inventory] to make an inventory file integration in between Terraform and Ansible.
+Here are the steps you need to do in order to make it working:
+1. `brew install terraform-inventory` on MacOS
+2. ```TF_STATE=terraform.tfstate ansible-playbook --inventory-file=`which terraform-inventory` ansible_tendermint_init.yml```

 #### This is temporal solution ####
 To make Ansible working you need to create a record in */etc/hosts* file for 4 servers using real IP addresses.